Singer Belinda Carlisle Talks About Her Cocaine Addiction

 - December 30, 2018

-Ultimately, celebrities in the music industry have to face a multitude of crazy events, from creating the next big project to maintaining a public image viewed by people around the world.
+Ultimately, celebrities in the music industry have to face a multitude of crazy events.
+Events ranging from creating the next big project to maintaining a public image.
 However, while this world of electric guitars, crazy stage lights, and roaring audiences might seem like a dream on the surface, many artists have struggled to maintain this wealthy lifestyle over the course of their careers.
 Although many singers and musicians during the 1970s, 80s, and 90s appeared to be the face of charm and happiness, in reality, these men and women were struggling to fight problems with addiction and abuse.
 Just ask beloved singer Belinda Carlisle, who recently opened up about her nearly 30-year addiction to cocaine, possibly one of the most dangerous drugs on the market.
 Let’s take a closer look and find out more about her story.

 America’s Sweetheart Turned Addict

-During the height of the 1980s, Belinda Carlisle served as the lead singer for the Go-Go’s, possibly one of the most iconic girl rock bands of all time (being the only female group who wrote and played their original songs).
-After producing Beauty and the Best and soaring to popularity, the band landed in the middle of an extravagant California lifestyle filled with gorgeous beaches, nonstop action, and (of course) crazy parties.
+During the height of the 1980s, Belinda Carlisle served as the lead singer for the Go-Go’s.
+Possibly one of the most iconic girl rock bands of all time.
+They were the only female group who wrote and played their original songs.
+After producing Beauty and the Best and soaring to popularity, the band landed in the middle of an extravagant California lifestyle.
+This lifestyle filled with gorgeous beaches, nonstop action, and (of course) crazy parties.

-Although the media called her “America’s Sweetheart,” though, Carlisle strongly believes she never deserved that title.
-According to the singer, both her father and grandfather suffered from alcoholism, and she was severely abused by her stepfather (who also had a severe drinking problem).
-After seeking refuge in the “punk scene,” Carlisle turned to alcohol before experimenting with cocaine, spawning an addiction that lasted 30 years.
+Although the media called her “America’s Sweetheart,” Carlisle strongly believes she never deserved that title.
+According to the singer, both her father and grandfather suffered from alcoholism.
+She was severely abused by her stepfather (who also had a severe drinking problem).
+After seeking refuge in the “punk scene,” Carlisle turned to alcohol before experimenting with cocaine.
+This spawned an addiction that lasted 30 years.

 Finding Inner Peace at Last